somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

 Acknowledgments
 ---------------

-The following persons are/were involved in the Smuthi development: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Lorenzo Pattelli, Alexey Kuznetsov.
+The following persons are/were involved in the Smuthi development: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Lorenzo Pattelli, Alexey Kuznetsov, Parker Wray.

 The authors wish to thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for the `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_ package, a copy of which